With a Grain of SALT: Are LLMs Fair Across Social Dimensions?: Methodology

 To systematically assess biases in LLMs, we present the SALT dataset.
-Our data generation methodology leverages seven distinct bias triggers designed to reveal potential biases in model outputs: General Debate, Positioned Debate, Career Advice, Story Generation, Problem-Solving, Cover-Letter Writing, and CV Generation.
-These triggers are applied across three social dimensions: gender, religion, and race\footnote{Terminology for each racial group follows classifications from \url{www.ncbi.nlm.nih.gov/pmc/articles/PMC10389293/}}.
-We focused on the categories and groups within each category given in Table \ref{tab:category-group}.
+This dataset is designed to expose potential biases in model outputs using five distinct bias triggers: General Debate, Positioned Debate, Career Advice, Problem Solving, and CV Generation.
+These triggers are applied across three social categories—gender, religion, and race\footnote{Terminology for each racial group follows classifications from \url{www.ncbi.nlm.nih.gov/pmc/articles/PMC10389293/}}—with specific groups within each category.

-For each bias trigger, we crafted a prompt template with entities such as \texttt{[TOPIC]}, \texttt{[PROFESSION]}, \texttt{[PROBLEM]}, and \texttt{[EVENT]}.
-Table \ref{tab:prompts} give the prompt template and example for each bias trigger.
-We used \texttt{GPT-4o} to generate 25 diverse examples for each entity.
-The prompts for this is given in Appendix \ref{sec:entity-generation-prompts}.
-By combining the groups within each category with the generated entities and applying them to the seven bias triggers, we constructed the SALT dataset.
-It contains 350 prompts for gender, 1,625 prompts for religion, and 2,250 prompts for race.